 Navigate through code by using the Visual Studio debugger

 In break mode, app execution is suspended while functions, variables, and objects remain in memory.
 When the debugger is in break mode, you can navigate through your code.
-There are two common ways to quickly enter break mode:
+There are two very common ways to quickly enter break mode:

 When you're in break mode, you can use various commands to navigate through your code.
 You can examine the values of variables to look for violations or bugs.
 For some project types, you can also make adjustments to the app when you're in break mode.